Hólmar Örn Eyjólfsson: Senior career

 Eyjólfsson received his first call-up to the Iceland national team in May 2012 in a friendly against Sweden.
 Shortly after, he made his senior debut on 30 May 2012, coming on as a substitute for Kári Árnason in the 83rd minute, in a 3–2 loss.
 Following this, Eyjólfsson appeared three times as an unused substitute for the next two years.
-After a year absent, he was called up to the Iceland squad on 10 November 2014 as a replacement for Árnason, who suffered an injury.
+After a year absence, he was called up to the Iceland squad on 10 November 2014 as a replacement for Árnason, who suffered an injury.
 Two days later on 12 November 2014, Eyjólfsson made his first appearance in two years for Iceland against Belgium, coming on as an 84th-minute substitute, in a 3–1 loss.

 It wasn't until on 2 October 2015 when Eyjólfsson was called up to the national team squad for the first time in almost eleven months.
 A month later, he made his first start for Iceland against Poland on 13 November 2015, as the national team side lost 4–2.
 In May 2016, Eyjólfssonwas called up by the national team for the UEFA Euro 2016 squad, but was on the stand-by instead.
 He later expressed his disappointment of not being included in the squad, in which Rosenberg manager Kåre Ingebrigtsen agreed with.
 Following the tournament, Eyjólfsson didn't make an appearance for Iceland until on 15 November 2016 when he started a match and played 80 minutes before being substituted, in a 2–0 win against Malta.
 After not playing for the national team for ten months, Eyjólfsson made his seventh appearance for Iceland against Indonesia on 11 January 2018, starting a match and scoring his first goal, in a 6–0 win.
 In May 2018, he was named in the national team's 23 man squad for the FIFA World Cup in Russia.
 However, due to competitions, Eyjólfsson never played in the tournament, as Iceland were eliminated from the Group stage.

 Following the tournament, Eyjólfsson made two appearances for the national team by the end of the year, starting a match against France and Switzerland.
-After a year absent, he was called up to Iceland national team squad on 9 November 2019, but appeared as an unused substitute for both matches.
+After a year absence, he was called up to Iceland national team squad on 9 November 2019, but appeared as an unused substitute for both matches.
 It wasn't until on 16 January 2020 when Eyjólfsson made his appearance for the national team in a year against Canada and scored his second goal for Iceland, in a 1–0 win.
 He later made five more appearances by the end of the year and made three starts.